-Thank you for your generous donations which make our work possible!
-Our projects for 2024 include:
+Thank you for your generous donations, which make our work possible!
+Our ongoing projects are:

 Mother House